 If you decide to take part in the research study, you would:

-- Complete an online survey, lasting about 45-60 minutes
+- Complete two interviews, lasting about 30-60 minutes each

-- You may also be invited to participate in a second interview where we will ask you about your opinions and perspectives on mental health services in Australia.
+- You may also be invited to participate in a third interview where we will ask you about your opinions and perspectives on mental health services in Australia.

 - You do not have to participate in the second interview if you prefer not to (if you are invited, you can just tell the researcher that you do not want to do this part of the study).